puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 Symlinks in modules are unsupported.
 If your module contains symlinks, either remove them or ignore them before you build your module.

-If you try to build a module that contains symlinks, you will receive the following error:
+If you try to build a module package that contains symlinks, you will receive the following error:

 ```
 Warning: Symlinks in modules are unsupported.
 Please investigate symlink manifests/foo.pp->manifests/init.pp.